Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `common_data.sh`: Change ALL the bash function such b, alert, c, dummycommit, etc. that adds new behaviour to the shell to begin with the same name, like "Function b" or "Bash Feature `b` ", so they get sorted in the same place when calling autogenreadme
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
 - [ ] `data_features.sh`, `install.sh`, `uninstall.sh`: create bash functions that defines all the color schemes and styles in bash, storing the format in variables like RED="\e0]", BLUE="\e0", BOLD="...",  so you can `echo "${RED}${BOLD} This text is in red and bold"`
 - [ ] Research: Manually add Keyboard shortcuts function for pycharm.
-Describe the exact process, in order to parametrize and create a func that does it for any program
+Describe the exact process, in order to parametrize and create a func that does it for any program [Keybindigs of terminal features](https://askubuntu.com/questions/597395/how-to-set-custom-keyboard-shortcuts-from-terminal/597414#597414)
 - [ ] `data_features.sh`: Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s) --> create to function to install custom keyboard shortcut combinations
 - [ ] `common_data.md`: In the table, put the extensions .c, .h, etc in bold or put it in another field, so they are not between literal tildes.
 In that way, they are not recognized in the help.
 - [ ] `e` function performs an echo if $1 is a string text
 - [~] `install.sh`, `uninstall.sh`: Add most significative asix2Atesting aliases & end conflicts with Up-to-Date Customizer & Linux-System duplication;
     - x `(extract)`
+    - function lg: ls | grep "$1"- alias r="make run"
-    - alias Clean="sudo apt-get -y autoclean && sudo apt-get -y autoremove"
+    - alias clean="sudo apt-get -y autoclean && sudo apt-get -y autoremove"
-    - alias Shutdown="shutdown -h now"
+    - alias shut="shutdown -h now"
-    - alias Update="sudo apt-get update -y && sudo apt-get upgrade -y"
+    - alias update="sudo apt-get update -y && sudo apt-get upgrade -y"
-    - alias Upgrade="sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get -y autoclean && sudo apt-get -y autoremove"
+    - alias upgrade="sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get -y autoclean && sudo apt-get -y autoremove"
-    - alias Trash="rm -rf ${HOME}/.local/share/Trash/*"
+    - alias trash="rm -rf ${HOME}/.local/share/Trash/*"
     - `(goes to net-tools)`: alias PORTS="netstat -tulanp" # alias nr="net-restart"
-    - alias SERVICE="sudo systemctl --type=service"
+    - alias serv="sudo systemctl --type=service"
-    - alias TIMER="sudo systemctl -t timer"
+    - alias timer="sudo systemctl -t timer"
-    - alias TOTALUSAGE="df -hl --total | grep total"
+    - alias totalusage="df -hl --total | grep total"
-    - alias UF="sudo systemctl list-unit-files"
+    - alias uf="sudo systemctl list-unit-files"
     - alias editbashrc="pluma ${HOME}/.bashrc"
     - `(adapt to bash features)`: alias editfunctions="pluma ${HOME}/.bash_functions"
     - alias editprofile="pluma ${HOME}/.profile"
     - `(modify, expanded behaviour)`: alias fn="find . -name"
     - `function`: alias port="lsof -i $1"
     - alias ports="lsof -Pan -i tcp -i udp"
-    - function lg: ls | grep "$1"
+    - alias rs="rsync -av --progress"
+    - alias cwp="change-bg" `(from customizer)`

 - [ ] `install.sh`, `uninstall.sh`: SSH
     - alias sshCheck="sudo service ssh status"